Buying Vs Hiring a Musical Instrument

 Look at the case too – nothing should be too grubby, and the case should be in reasonable condition.

-When hiring you will receive a decent second-hand instrument and it will be fully serviced and in a case fit for purpose with the relevant accessories to the instrument it is.
-If the case breaks or a zip breaks for example, then you should contact your rental company and ask for a replacement.
+When hiring you will receive a decent, fully serviced and set-up instrument, in a case fit for purpose with the relevant accessories to the instrument.
+If the case breaks or a zip breaks for example, then you should contact your hire company and ask for a replacement.

 What servicing/work will my instrument need?